 The ambient temperature in the pharmacy was suitable for the storage of medicines and this was regulated by an air conditioning system.
-The lighting throughout the pharmacy was generally appropriate for the delivery of services.
-However, there was a broken light in part of the pharmacy and staff had already reported this to the maintenance team for attention.
+The ambient temperature was suitable for the storage of medicines and the lighting throughout the store was appropriate for the delivery of pharmacy services.

-Principle 4 - Services ✓ Standards met
+Principle 4 - Services Standards met